FgBierwart/KOSTA-Toolbox/README.md

 # STAKOOP (Stability Koopman)-Toolbox
-The toolbox presented here is based on the pre-print [1] and estimates the basin of attraction of general vector fields (polynomial and non-polynomial) using a Koopman operator framework (see [2] for further information).
-Hereafter, we detailed the main functions needed for the construction of the Lyapunov functions and its validation.
+The STAKOOP toolbox is built upon the results presented in [1].
+Its aims at estimating the region of attraction of equilibria for general vector fields (polynomial and non-polynomial) using the Koopman operator framework (see [2] for further information).
+Hereafter, we detail the main functions needed to construct candidate Lyapunov functions, validate them, and estimate the region of attraction.

 ### Construction of the Lyapunov function
-The construction of the Lyapunov function is based on functions : *main.m* and *Eigenfunction.m*.
-In function *main.m*:
+The construction of the Lyapunov function is based on the functions *main.m* and *Eigenfunction.m*.
+In *main.m*:
-- The $n$ dimension vector field is initialized as well as the domain of interest $\mathbb{X} = [-w,w]^n$.
+- The $n$-dimensional vector field is initialized as well as the domain of interest $\mathbb{X} = [-w,w]^n$.

   Example ( $n = 2$ ):